llwg/trip1/japan.md

 Then i walk a bit around [Kanda](神田) area.
 I walked into a 'hanamaru udon' shop because i knew the name but didnt know it was an udon chain shop fast food type thing. however it looked like u had to interact heavily with people to get food and i was scared and i simply turned around on the stairs down and left.

-i walk up to Akihabara area, and back to Matsuya , where i ordered food to eat in the store. i ordered [ネギたま牛めしランチ大盛](green-onion and egg beef rice lunch large portion). it was very tasty. and sit down eat in matsuya u get free miso soup and pickled radish and salad dressing. delicious!.
+i walk up to Akihabara area, and back to the same Matsuya i ate at Yesterday , where i ordered food to eat in the store. i ordered [ネギたま牛めしランチ大盛](green-onion and egg beef rice lunch large portion). it was very tasty. and sit down eat in matsuya u get free miso soup and pickled radish and salad dressing. delicious!.

 ![8.29 11:28 GMT+9: yum](pics/20230829_112832.jpg)